STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

     ## [1] 127

-As we can see, there are 127 countries on the second data frame that are also on `gapminder`.
+As we can see, there are 127 countries on the second data frame that are also on `my_gap`.
 The following table shows what are these countries:

 ``` r
 second_df$country[second_df$country %in% my_gap$country] %>%